Pomax/lib-font/README.md

 }
 ```

-These modules are not loaded "up front", they are dynamic imports and if you're running in the browser they will never trigger.
+These modules are not loaded "up front" by lib-font, they are dynamic imports that only run when necessary, so if you're running lib-font in the browser those imports will never trigger, and the fact that webpack didn't bundle anything in for them will never result in a code failure or error.
 Simply make webpack ignore them, because the browser will, too.

 #### Alright, what if I have opinions?